Contents

 -

-The default setting is to include
+The default setting is to include tasks in the Calendar

-tasks in the Calendar View, but if you prefer to only see
+View, but if you prefer to only see these in the

-Tasks tab of the List View, you can uncheck
+Tasks view, you can uncheck

 this option.

-Show Notes in Calendar
+Show -> Show Notes in Calendar

 -